-When interest rates rise and bond prices fall—as they have of late—it's natural for investors to be concerned.
+When interest rates rise and bond prices fall, it's natural for investors to be concerned.
 But short-term headwinds don't change the important role US investment-grade bonds can play in a portfolio.
 If you have a diversified portfolio that makes sense for your investment goals, time horizon, and financial circumstances, you can probably ignore the short-term concerns about a rate rise and stick with your plan.

 Still worried?
 Here are 4 features of US investment-grade bonds that may help you maintain perspective.